Venice faithful show support as Indians overtake Gulf Coast

 The Venice baseball team was on the road for Saturday night’s regional semifinals against Gulf Coast, but it couldn’t have felt like more of a home game for the Indians.

-Supported by roughly 50 fans who were bussed in from Venice, the Indians seized momentum early with a second-inning lead, and didn’t look back as Danny Rodriguez, Clayton Callan and Jacob Faulkner threw a combined shutout in a 4-0 win at Gulf Coast High to advance to Wednesday’s regional final against Osceola High.
+Supported by nearly 100 fans who were bussed in from Venice, the Indians seized momentum early with a second-inning lead, and didn’t look back as Danny Rodriguez, Clayton Callan and Jacob Faulkner threw a combined shutout in a 4-0 win at Gulf Coast High to advance to Wednesday’s regional final against Osceola High.

 “That’s a long way to come down here,” Venice coach Craig Faulkner said of the fan support.
 “We travel so well.
 We have such a great fan base at Venice High School.
 I can’t wait to see how many people come to our field on Wednesday when we play Osceola.”